Geotab

 Background

-The EA team uses Ardoq as the central system of record.
-When Ardoq is accurate, it powers planning, risk assessment, vendor decisions, security reviews, and intake approvals.
-When it's not, teams fall back to spreadsheets and direct messages, and the EA team absorbs the manual overhead.
+When Ardoq is accurate, it powers planning, risk assessment, and intake approvals.
+When it's not, teams fall back to spreadsheets and direct messages.

 The Inventory